joshvonkorff/Project-3/README.md

 Based on the weight function, we can calculate the "characteristic words" of each cluster.

 *NOTE: the characteristic words and clusters reported here correspond to one run of the program.
-Due to the random nature of the program, the same words and clusters will not necessarily result from every run.*
+Due to the random nature of the program, the same words and clusters will not necessarily result from every run.
+To get a more stable list of words, try setting train_test = False to include all speeches rather than half.*

 **Characteristic words for cluster A (Washington through Johnson):** heretofore, herewith, intercourse, continuance, pursuance, effectually, justly, effectual, tranquillity, tribes